jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-8e.md

 Their production is increasing in quantity and value.
 However, its variations are not connected with the dearness or cheapness of the seasons.

-1740 was a year of great scarcity.
+- 1740 was a year of great scarcity.
-Both manufactures declined very much then.
+  - Both manufactures declined very much then.
-1756 was another year of great scarcity.
+- 1756 was another year of great scarcity.
-The Scotch manufacture made above average advances.
+  - The Scotch manufacture made above average advances.
-But the Yorkshire manufacture declined.
+  - But the Yorkshire manufacture declined.
-Its produce did not rise to what it had been in 1755 to 1766, after the repeal of the American stamp act.
+  - Its produce did not rise to what it had been in 1755 to 1766, after the repeal of the American stamp act.

-In 1766 and 1767, it greatly exceeded its past produce.
+- In 1766 and 1767, it greatly exceeded its past produce.
-It has continued to advance ever since.
+  - It has continued to advance ever since.

-50The produce of all great manufactures for distant sale does not depend so much on the dearness or cheapness of the seasons.
+50 The produce of all great manufactures for distant sale does not depend so much on the dearness or cheapness of the seasons.

 It depends more on:
 - the demand of the consuming countries,